danielmanderson/IcebergProject/README.md

-The Iceberg Project
-3D Printing Floating Objects
+# The Iceberg Project:  3D Printing Floating Objects

 Software is written by members of the Iceberg Project at George Mason University, associated with The GMU Math Makerlab and MEGL.